Investment Calculator

 Estimate future portfolio value after contributions, return assumptions, fees, and optional tax drag.

-Estimated final value after contributions, return, annual fees, and optional tax drag.
+Estimated final value after contributions, returns, annual fees, and optional tax drag.

-Use this to compare TFSA, RRSP, FHSA, RESP, non-registered investing, ETFs, index funds, and long-term portfolio scenarios.
+Use this for TFSA, RRSP, FHSA, RESP, non-registered accounts, ETFs, index funds, and long-term portfolio scenarios.

-An investment calculator estimates how your money may grow over time when you combine a starting balance, recurring contributions, an expected annual return, and a long-term timeline.
-It helps connect today’s investing habits with future portfolio value.
+An investment calculator estimates how money may grow over time when a starting balance, recurring contributions, expected return, and timeline work together.

 How Investment Growth Works

 Investment growth usually comes from capital appreciation, dividends, interest, and reinvested returns.
-Over long periods, consistent contributions and time in the market often matter more than trying to perfectly time short-term moves.
+Over long periods, consistent contributions and time in the market often matter more than perfect timing.

 Common Investment Calculator Mistakes